guzmanwolfrank/Data/BankSQL/readme.md

 - `AccountID`: Unique identifier for each account
 - `TransactionDate`: Date of the transaction
 - `Amount`: Amount of money moved in the transaction
 - `TransactionType`: Type of transaction (e.g., deposit, withdrawal)
 - `Description`: Description of the transaction
+- - `Amount`: Amount of money moved in the transaction
+- `TransactionType`: Type of transaction (e.g., deposit, withdrawal)
+- `Description`: Description of the transaction